JFK Expressway: History

+The JFK Expressway was built as part of a costly overhaul of Kennedy Airport that began in the late 1980s.
+The highway was provisionally referred to as the 150th Street Airport Expressway or 150th Street Expressway, after the street it was replacing.

 Prior to the construction of the JFK Expressway, the right-of-way was occupied by Cornell Creek, which flowed through Beaver Pond and Baisley Pond into Jamaica Bay.
 150th Street, originally Three Mile Mill Road, was later laid out along the banks of the creek.
 The construction of JFK Airport made the creek subterranean, depressed underground.

 The Van Wyck Expressway (Interstate 678) was first opened in 1950, connecting the airport to the Grand Central Parkway, and later extended north to the Whitestone Expressway.
 At the time, it was the only expressway connected to the airport.
 Consequently, traffic jams often backed up the expressway for several miles north.
+This prompted the need for an additional expressway route directly serving the airport.

 What is now the JFK Expressway was first proposed in the 1960s by the Port Authority, as a second short highway on the east side of the airport.
 The new expressway would have connected to a southern extension of the Clearview Expressway (today's Interstate 295), providing a second north–south expressway route to the airport and connecting to the Throgs Neck Bridge.
 The connection to the Clearview would have been direct as a single expressway, or indirect and connected by the Nassau Expressway, depending on the routing of the Clearview Extension.
 The existing portion of Clearview Expressway was completed in 1963 as part of Interstate 78.
 Due to a freeway revolt, it was only completed as far south as Hillside Avenue (NY 25); the expressway was to continue south from Hillside Avenue to NY 27 (Conduit Avenue) to the Nassau Expressway in Laurelton, with Interstate 78 proceeding west across Queens, Brooklyn, and Manhattan to the Holland Tunnel.
 The section of Clearview Expressway between Conduit and Hillside Avenues was deemed too disruptive to the surrounding neighborhoods.
 It, and the rest of I-78 between the Holland Tunnel and the existing Clearview spur were cancelled by Governor Nelson Rockefeller in March 1971.

-The JFK Expressway was built as part of a costly overhaul of the JFK Airport that began in the late 1980s.
-The highway was provisionally referred to as the 150th Street Airport Expressway or 150th Street Expressway, after the street it was replacing.
-The first portion to open was the junction with the Nassau Expressway and 150th Street, the second major entrance to the airport, which was completed around 1986.
+The first portion of the JFK Expressway to open was the junction with the Nassau Expressway and 150th Street, the second major entrance to the airport, which was completed around 1986.
 In 1991, the JFK Expressway was completed.
-The JFK Expressway, lying almost exclusively within JFK Airport, is maintained by the airport's operator, the Port Authority of New York and New Jersey (PANYNJ), along with the portions of the Van Wyck Expressway on airport grounds and all other airport roadways.